Royal New Zealand Infantry Regiment: Further regular battalions

 In 1973, the Regimental Depot in Burnham Camp was predesignated as the 2/1st Battalion, Royal New Zealand Infantry Battalion, creating for the first time since 1948 a second regular infantry battalion in the New Zealand Army.
 Today, the RNZIR has two regular battalions: the 1st Battalion, Royal New Zealand Infantry Regiment, and the 2/1st Battalion, Royal New Zealand Infantry Regiment.
 An additional battalion, known as the 3/1st Battalion RNZIR, was occasionally formed as a composite battalion from the Territorial Battalions during exercises.

-The 1st Ranger Company was briefly raised as a independent infantry company from 1987-1989.
+The 1st Ranger Company was briefly raised as an independent infantry company from 1987-1989.
 The initial training course drew all its directing staff from the New Zealand Special Air Service.
 The name 'Rangers' was chosen as a reference to Gustavus von Tempsky (1828–1868) who raised a fighting unit during the New Zealand Wars known as 'von Tempsky's Bush Rangers'.
 The company was raised in October 1987 and disbanded in late 1989.